groff

 not set but the environment variable TMPDIR instead, temporary

-files are created in the directory $TMPDIR.
+files are created in the directory TMPDIR.
 On MS-DOS and Win-

-Otherwise, temporary files are created in /tmp.
+wise, temporary files are created in /tmp.
 The refer(1),

 groffer(1), grohtml(1), and grops(1) commands use temporary